aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 <img src="/assets/heavens_gate_screenshot6.png" alt="Heaven's Gate with ida" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;" >

-You will see that relevant commands have been successfully analyzed.
+You will see that relevant instructions have been successfully analyzed.

 <img src="/assets/heavens_gate_screenshot7.png" alt="Heaven's Gate with ida" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;" >

 We have seen that the secret message is `ZAYOTEM{H3AV3NS_GAT3}`.
-You can review the code of the program [here](https://github.com/aktas/Anti-Analysis/tree/main/anti-debug/HeavensGate).
+You can review the code of the program [here](https://crackmes.one/crackme/63b15b5333c5d43ab4ecf226).

 Now let's move on to another example.
 This time we will use a debugger.
 Download [here](/assets/HeavensGate.exe).